top of page

 During the audit known as the Preaward Accounting System Survey, DCAA examines your accounting system to determine if your system is set up properly to be awarded Cost Reimbursable (to include T&M) type contracts and grants.
 The survey itself, known as SF 1408, entitled "Preaward Survey of Prospective Contractor Accounting System Checklist", lists all the requirements that must be met to receive the coveted DCAA Certificate of Adequacy.

-Is QuickBooks Online DCAA Compliant when used with GovBooks?
+Is QuickBooks DCAA Compliant when used with GovBooks?

 GovBooks does the following: